 - Horner’s syndrome

 - Ophthalmologic herpes (simplex, zoster)

 - Orbital blowout fractures

 - Refractive laser eye surgery (e.g. LASIK)

 - Ruptured globe

 - Vitreoretinal surgery (e.g. retinal photocoagulation)

-Given the breadth and subspecialization of Ophthalmology practice, an experienced Board-Certified Ophthalmologist from a top university medical center is an invaluable asset for challenging cases.
-To secure a hand-selected OPHTHALMOLOGY EXPERT WITNESS who is ready to work with you, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.
+Given the breadth and subspecialization of Ophthalmology practice, an experienced Board-Certified Ophthalmology expert witness from a top university medical center is an invaluable asset for challenging cases.
+To secure a hand-selected Ophthalmology expert witness who is ready to work with you, please contact Elite Medical Experts and speak with a physician or nurse on Elite’s experienced Case Strategy Team today.

 A Case Strategist will respond right away: